 WADA also prepared two checklists: one for an ADO's Risk Assessment and one for Planning Effective Testing.
-Both checklists can be found in WADA's Anti-Doping e-Learning platform (ADeL), under the resources section of the ISTI.
+Both checklists can be found in WADA's website and WADA's Anti-Doping e-Learning platform (ADEL), under the resources section of the ISTI.